Ted MacDougall: Coaching career

 In February 1980, MacDougall left Bournemouth to join Alan Ball's Blackpool as player-coach until October 1980 and thereafter was restricted to occasional matches in non-League football at Salisbury City, Poole Town and Gosport Borough.

 In June 1998 he rejoined Alan Ball as reserve-team coach at Portsmouth, but was sacked with Ball on 14 December 1999.

 MacDougall also spent time based in Atlanta, USA, where he was youth Director of Coaching with the Atlanta Silverbacks.

 Personal life

 Whilst at Bournemouth, MacDougall started his own business – a sports shop in Boscombe called "Ted MacDougall Sports", with another branch opened in Poole later on.
 The Boscombe branch was given a grand opening by Geoff Hurst.

 He was for a period the landlord of the Mill Arms public house at Dunbridge, Hampshire.

 When he had finished playing at non-League level, he went to live in Vancouver, British Columbia, Canada, where he became a successful property developer.

-In July 2013, the redeveloped south stand at Bournemouth's Dean Court stadium was named after MacDougall in recognition of his service at the club.
+In July 2013, the redeveloped southern stand at Bournemouth's Dean Court stadium was named after MacDougall in recognition of his service at the club.